marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-mysteries.md

 That "keynote" is a direct manifestation of the Higher Self which uses it to impress and govern the personality it has created.
 But, alas, part of its life has been infused into the material side of its being, which has thus obtained a certain will of its own and only too often are the two sides of our nature at war.

-[71]

 At last there comes a time when the Spirit is too weary to strive with the recalcitrant flesh; when "the Voice of the Silence" ceases.
 No matter how much earthly nourishment we may seek to give, it will not avail to sustain a form when this harmonious sound, this "word from heaven" no longer reverberates through the empty void of the celestial archetype.
 "Man lives not by bread alone," but by the Word, and the last sound-vibration of the "keynote" is the death-knell of the physical body.

 In this world we are compelled to investigate and to study a thing before we know about it, and although the facilities for gaining information are in some respects much greater in the Desire World, a certain amount of investigation is necessary, nevertheless, to acquire knowledge.
 In the World of Thought, on the contrary, it is different.
 When we wish to know about any certain thing there, and we turn our attention thereto, then that thing speaks to us, as it were.
 The sound it emits at once gives us a most luminous comprehension of every phase of its nature.
 We attain to a realization of its past history; the whole story of its unfoldment is laid bare and we seem to have lived through all of those experiences together with the thing we are investigating.

 Were it not for one enormous difficulty, the story thus obtained would be exceedingly valuable; but all this information, this life-picture, flows in upon us with an enormous rapidity, in a moment, in the twinkling of an eye, so that it has neither beginning nor end, for, as said, in the World of Thought, all is one great now; time does not exist.

-[72]

 Therefore, when we want to use the archetypal information in the Physical World, we must disentangle and arrange it in chronological order with beginning and ending before it becomes intelligible to beings living in a realm where TIME is a prime factor.
 That rearrangement is a most difficult task as all words are coined with relation to the three dimensions of space and the evanescent unit of time, the fleeting moment, hence much of that information remains unavailable.

 Among the denizens of this Region of Concrete Thought we may note particularly two classes.
 One is called the Powers of Darkness by Paul, and the mystic investigator of the Western World knows them as Lords of Mind.
 They were human at the time when the Earth was in a condition of darkness such as worlds-in-the-making go through before they become luminous and reach the firemist-stage.
 At that time we were in our mineral evolution.
 That is to say: the human Spirit which has now awakened was encrusted in the ball of mindstuff, which was then the Earth.
 At that time the present human Spirits were as much asleep as is the life which ensouls our minerals of today, and as we are working with the mineral chemical constituents of the earth, molding them into houses, railways, steamboats, chairs, etc., etc., so those Beings, who are now Lords of Mind, worked with us when we were mineral-like.
 They have since advanced three steps, through stages similar to that of the Angels and Archangels, before they attained their present position and became creative Intelligences.
 They are expert builders of mind-stuff, as we are builders of the present mineral substances, and therefore they have given us necessary help to acquire a mind which is the highest development of the human being.

-[73]

 According to the foregoing explanation it seems to be an anomaly when Paul speaks of them as evil and exhorts us to withstand them.
 The difficulty disappears, however, when we understand that good and evil are but relative qualities.
 An illustration will make the point clear: Let us suppose that an expert organ builder has constructed a wonderful organ, a masterpiece.
 Then he has followed his vocation in the proper manner, and is therefore to be commended for the good which he has done.
 But if he is not satisfied to leave well enough alone, if he refuses to give up his product to the musician who understands how to play upon the instrument, if he intrudes his presence into the concert hall, he is out of place and to be censured as evil.
 Similarly the Lords of Mind did the greatest possible service to humanity when they helped us to acquire our mind, but many subtle thought influences come from them, and are to be resisted, as Paul very properly emphasizes.

 The other class of beings which must be mentioned are called Archetypal Forces by the Western School of occultism.
 They direct the energies of the creative archetypes native to this realm.
 They are a composite class of beings of many different grades of intelligence, and there is one stage in the cyclic journey of the human Spirit when it also labors in, and is part of, that great host of beings.
 For the human Spirit is also destined to become a great creative Intelligence at some future time, and if there were no school wherein it could gradually learn to create, it would not be able to advance, for nothing in nature is done suddenly.
 An acorn planted in the soil does not become a majestic oak overnight, but many years of slow, persistent growth are required before it attains to the stature of a giant of the forest.
 A man does not become an Angel by the mere fact of dying and entering a new world any more than an animal advances to be a man by the same process.
 But in time all that lives, mounts the ladder of Being from the clod to the God.
 There is no limitation possible to the Spirit, and so at various stages in its unfoldment the human Spirit works with the other nature forces, according to the stage of intelligence which it has attained.
 It creates, changes, and remodels the Earth upon which it is to live.
 Thus, under the great Law of Cause and Effect, which we observe in every realm of nature, it reaps upon earth what it has sown in heaven, and vice versa.
 It grows slowly but persistently and advances continually.

-THE REGION OF ABSTRACT THOUGHT
+#### <h4 id="the-region-of-abstract-thought">THE REGION OF ABSTRACT THOUGHT</h4>

 Various religious systems have been given to humanity at different times, each suited to meet the spiritual needs of the people among whom it was promulgated, and, coming from the same divine source: God; all religions exhibit similar fundamentals of first principles.

-[75]

 All systems teach that there was a time when darkness reigned supreme.
 Everything which we now perceive was then non-existent.
 Earth, sky, and the heavenly bodies were uncreate, so were the multitudinous forms which live and move upon the various planets.
 All, all, was yet in a fluidic condition and the Universal Spirit brooded quiescent in limitless Space as the One Existence.